-In the interview, you will be able to assess the candidate’s communication skills and motivation and challenge all the skills she says she has.
+Interviewing a domestic helper is a crucial task in your quest for a trustworthy and capable domestic helper.
+In the interview, you will be able to assess the candidate’s communication skills and motivation.
 This process is difficult to outsource as it all depends on your click with the candidate and intuition, and because the domestic helper will take care of your children and your home.

 We recommend you to personally interview all shortlisted candidates face-to-face or via a video call.
 This way you can assess the candidate’s body language as well as her personality.
 A candidate may look great on paper but may turn out to be a bad fit for your family.
 In addition, a candidate with less experience may be more open to guidance as opposed to the candidate with years of experience under her belt.

 Make the interview count!

 Plan ahead of your interview and think about the question of location.
 Choose a place where you feel comfortable so you can fully concentrate on the interview.
 If you decide to meet a candidate in public, do it in a quiet place where you will not be disturbed by an overly active waiter or asked to leave after an hour.
 If you conduct the interview via phone or video call, make sure you have a good connection and will not be disturbed by your boss or crying children.